top of page

 Seasonal Song Pack

-Grab my free Seasonal Song Pack here!
+Want some more seasonal song ideas to bring right into circle time?
+Grab my free Seasonal Song Pack HERE!
 You’ll find a printable interactive song activity to accompany each season!

 Fun Movement and Action Songs

-Music and movement is so valuable for children’s wellbeing.
-Movement songs not only allow children to express themselves creatively but also promote essential motor skills, coordination, and body awareness.
-When children move to music, they engage both their minds and bodies, making the learning experience more dynamic and enjoyable.
+Music and movement are so valuable for children’s wellbeing.
+Movement songs not only allow children to express themselves creatively, but when they move to music, they engage both their minds and bodies—making learning more dynamic and enjoyable.

 Music and Movement Ideas

 • Classic Songs Classic movement songs like "Head, Shoulders, Knees, and Toes," "Hokey Pokey," and "Skip to My Lou" are timeless favorites that get children moving and engaged.
-Skip to My Lou can be enhanced by adding different movements throughout, such as “Wiggle to My Lou” or “Jump to My Lou,” allowing for creativity and fun while reinforcing coordination and listening skills.
+Skip to My Lou can be enhanced by adding different movements throughout, such as “Wiggle, wiggle, wiggle to My Lou” or “Jump, jump, jump to My Lou,” allowing for creativity and fun while reinforcing coordination and listening skills.

 • Freeze Dance Freeze dance is a much-loved childhood game where kids dance when the music plays and freeze when the music stops.
 This activity encourages spontaneous movement and rhythm while teaching children self-regulation as they learn to stop and start on cue.
 To keep it fresh throughout the year, there are so many fun variations to explore.
 For more ideas on incorporating freeze dance, be sure to check out this blog post:

-• Movement and Imagination Little ones love songs that allow them to engage in pretend play and move like different things.
-For example, “Rocket Ship Run” by Laurie Berkner invites children to imagine they are astronauts traveling to the moon, encouraging imaginative play, creative self-expressions, and physical activity.
-For additional ideas on combining music and imagination, don’t forget to check out this post:
+• Movement and Imagination Children love songs that allow them to engage in pretend play and move like different things.
+For example, “Rocket Ship Run” by Laurie Berkner invites children to imagine they are astronauts traveling to the moon, encouraging imaginative play, creative self-expression, and physical activity.

 Integrating Movement into Daily Routines